2013 World Series: Game 2

 Game 2 pitted the NLCS MVP Michael Wacha against the Red Sox' John Lackey.
-Several members of the 2004 Red Sox championship team, including Pedro Martínez, threw ceremonial first pitches.
+Several members of the 2004 Red Sox championship team, including Pedro Martínez, threw ceremonial first pitches while Boston native James Taylor sang the national anthem.
 After three scoreless innings, Matt Holliday led off the fourth inning for the Cardinals with a triple to center field.
 After Matt Adams lined out, catcher Yadier Molina grounded out softly to Dustin Pedroia to score Holliday and give the Cardinals a 1–0 lead.
 The Red Sox threatened in the bottom half as the first two batters reached with Pedroia leading off with a double and David Ortiz drawing a walk.
 Mike Napoli then grounded into a double play to partially kill the threat and Wacha got Jonny Gomes to pop out to Matt Carpenter to end the inning.
 In the bottom of the sixth inning, the Red Sox finally got on the scoreboard, as Pedroia walked with one out and Ortiz hit a two-run home run to left center field on a 3–2 changeup to give the Red Sox a 2–1 lead.
 In the seventh inning, the Red Sox' defense let them down.
 With one out and the bases loaded (David Freese walked, Jon Jay singled and Daniel Descalso walked), Carpenter hit a fly ball to Gomes in left field for the second out.
 With Pete Kozma, who pinch-ran for Freese, scoring on the throw, the ball got away from catcher Jarrod Saltalamacchia.
 Jay and Descalso attempted to advance on the misplay and pitcher Craig Breslow, who was backing up on the play, tried to get Jay at third but his throw was wild and went into the stands.
 Jay scored and Descalsco went to third as the Cardinals now led 3–2.
 Carlos Beltrán then singled to right to score Descalso and give the Cardinals a 4–2 lead.
 Things got a little interesting in the bottom of the eighth inning.
 With Carlos Martinez on the mound for the Cardinals, the Red Sox had Jacoby Ellsbury reach on an error and after two strikeouts, Ortiz reached on a single.
 With two outs, Martinez jammed Napoli and he popped out to short to end the inning.
 In the bottom of the ninth with the 4–2 lead, Cardinals closer Trevor Rosenthal entered the game and made quick work of the Red Sox by striking out Gomes, Saltalamacchia and pinch-hitter Daniel Nava on 17 pitches.
 The Cardinals evened up the series at one game each as the series shifted to St. Louis for the next three games.

 This was the Red Sox first World Series loss since Game 7 in 1986, and St. Louis snapped Boston's nine-game winning streak in the World Series.